YanikaD/FlameGuardDispatch/README.md

 1. Facilitate fire departments and local people in California to investigate the route and estimate the distance from fire stations to fire locations.

-2. Plan and transfer victims to hospitals nearby.
+2. Plan and transfer victims to hospitals nearby in a timely manner.

-3. Analyze the severity of fire events such as hotspot locations
+3. Analyze the severity of fire events such as hotspot locations and number of active fires.

-4. Present the chemical from the combustion in California as time-series and spatial data then visualize them in Dashboard.
+4. Present the chemical gasses from the combustion in California as time-series and spatial data then visualize them in Dashboard.

 ![FlameGuard](https://github.com/YanikaD/FlameGuardDispatch/assets/72496335/85573888-ddcc-4cad-b8a9-c76bac9f00d2)